- Our Work

 Brad is the co-author of Environmental Law in South Carolina, now in its fourth edition, as well as numerous articles in legal journals on environmental and natural resource protection issues.

 Brad holds a bachelor’s degree in geology and environmental studies from Princeton University and earned his law degree from the University of Virginia.
-He also has a master’s degree in natural resource management from Yale University.
+He also has a master’s degree in natural resources management from Yale University.